MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-view-report.md

 ![Comparison Summary](./media/database-experimentation-assistant-view-report/dea-view-report-comparison-summary.png)

 You can also see the A and B instance the specific query ran on, as well as a template of what the query might look like.
+Also, a table displays query information specific to instances A and B.

+### Error queries
-Also, a table displays query information specific to instances A and B. The comparison summary report has an expandable section for **Error Information** and **Query Plan Information**, which shows the errors and plan information for both instances.
+The comparison summary report has an expandable section for **Error Information** and **Query Plan Information**, which shows the errors and plan information for both instances.

-**Error Queries** - Select the error (red) pie to show these types of errors:
+Select the error (red) pie to show these types of errors:
 - **Existing errors**: errors that were in A
 - **New errors**: errors that were shown in B
 - **Resolved errors**: errors that were in A but not in B